 The Project entered procurement with a RFQ issued on June 14, 2023.
-Following a competitive-selection process, the Province selected Cross Fraser Partnership to enter into the DEWA on September 13, 2024, which marks the start of the development phase.
+Following a competitive-selection process, the Province selected Cross Fraser Partnership to enter into the DEWA on September 13, 2024, which marked the start of the development phase.
 The Cross Fraser Partnership team selected for the development phase includes Bouygues Construction Canada Inc., Fomento de Construcciones y

-Contratas Canada Ltd., Pomerleau BC Inc. and Arcadis Canada Inc. During the development phase, the provincial team and the design-build team (i.e., the Design-Builder) will advance design of the new tunnel, prepare for construction in 2026 and deliver the Project's early works, which include design, site investigations, construction planning and initial permitting.
-The opening of the new tunnel is anticipated for 2030 and Project completion (including decommissioning of the existing tunnel) by 2032.
+Contratas Canada Ltd., Pomerleau BC Inc. and Arcadis Canada Inc. During the development phase, the provincial team and the design-build team (i.e., the Design-Builder) are advancing design of the new tunnel, site investigations, construction planning and initial permitting while the Project goes through a provincial Environmental Assessment (EA).